cloudogu/k8s-service-discovery/docs/operations/warp_menu_generation_en.md

 ### Sources

-It is possible to specify 3 types of sources for the etcd-watch.
+It is possible to specify 3 types of sources for the watch.

 #### Dogus
 ```yaml